DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab1.md

 oled.show()
 ```

-You can copy this to a new Thonny editor window and save it as _hello-oled.py_ But, when you try to run it the first time, you'll get an error in the Thonny editor's shell window that looks like this:
+You can copy this to a new Thonny editor window (File > New) and save it as _hello-oled.py_ (File > Save As).
+But, when you try to run it the first time, you'll get an error in the Thonny editor's shell window that looks like this:

 ```
 Traceback (most recent call last):